agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 involves recreational travel.
 Do we see different vehicles involved in collisions on these days?

-Only consider vehicle makes with at least 10,000 collisions.
+Only consider vehicle makes with at least 10,000 collisions, in order to focus only on common vehicles where the difference between weekend and weekday usage will be significant.

 <button id="button" onclick="showhide(hidden4)">Show solution</button>
 <div class="hidden" id="hidden4" markdown="1" style="display: none;">